 The clients certainly noticed a difference, returning from their holidays to find a brand new kitchen awaiting them.

 And having eased their way back into working with the revitalised kitchen, they were very happy with how the paint stands up to use.
-You can read more about it on James’ website.

 The most practical answer, to maintain the integrity of painted doors in water affected areas is c).
 Also your local kitchen designer may have a trick or two up their sleeve when they build and install kitchens.